 REMAINDER is a work examining who we are and what we leave behind.
-This durational performance found me searching the Glasgow School of Art stacks for an entire day, 20 April 2019.
+This durational performance (and publication) found me searching the Glasgow School of Art stacks for an entire day, 20 April 2019.

 Who do we think we are leaving our marks?